Sense and Sensibility (1995 film): Changes from source material

-Scholar Louise Flavin has noted that Thompson's screenplay contains significant alterations to the characters of Elinor and Marianne Dashwood: in the novel, the former embodies "sense", i.e. "sensible" in our terms, and the latter, "sensibility", i.e. "sensitivity" in our terms.
+Scholar Louise Flavin has noted that Thompson's screenplay contains significant alterations to the characters of Elinor and Marianne Dashwood: in the novel, Elinor embodies "sense", i.e. "sensible" in our terms, and Marianne, "sensibility", i.e. "sensitivity" in our terms.
 Audience members are meant to view self-restrained Elinor as the person in need of reform, rather than her impassioned sister.
-To heighten the contrast between them, Marianne and Willoughby's relationship includes an "erotic" invented scene in which the latter requests a lock of her hair – a direct contrast to Elinor's "reserved relationship" with Edward.
+To heighten the contrast between them, Marianne and Willoughby's relationship includes an "erotic" invented scene in which he requests a lock of her hair – a direct contrast to Elinor's "reserved relationship" with Edward.
 Lee also distinguishes them through imagery – Marianne is often seen with musical instruments, near open windows, and outside, while Elinor is pictured in door frames.
 Another character altered for modern viewers is Margaret Dashwood, who conveys "the frustrations that a girl of our times might feel at the limitations facing her as a woman in the early nineteenth century."
 Thompson uses Margaret for exposition in order to detail contemporary attitudes and customs.
 For instance, Elinor explains to a curious Margaret – and by extension, the audience – why their half-brother inherits the Dashwood estate.
 Margaret's altered storyline, giving her an interest in fencing and geography, also allows audience members to see the "feminine" side of Edward and Brandon, as they become father or brother figures to her.
 The film omits the characters of Lady Middleton and her children, as well as that of Ann Steele, Lucy's sister.

 "The changes that Emma Thompson's screenplay makes to the male characters, if anything, allow them to be less culpable, more likeable, and certainly less sexist or patriarchal."